Pelotas, Rio Grande do Sul, Brazil: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and N. Take care to get the necessary kind.
-The majority of adapters currently being sold are simply plug changers and require your devices to change the voltage themselves.
-If yours can't do that they could get fried.
-This one should work in most locations.
+A plug adapter that supports outlet types C and N. Make sure to get the necessary kind.
+The majority of adapters available online are just plugs and expect your devices to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one should be sufficient for most locations.

 Airplane phone mount